tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README_designer.md

 ```

 Function `dependencies_from_template` defines the dependencies that are mandatory for the package, according to the template used.
-They will be automatically added to the one provided by the `User` in the package specification.
+They will be automatically added to the ones provided by the `User` in the package specification.

 ```python
 def dependencies_from_interface(interface_name, context):